Preparations for international travel

 Visa and Visa Waiver Program

 In addition to a passport, some countries require a visa to enter.
 If you’re traveling to the U.S. for a stay less than 90 days, the Department of Homeland Security requires eligible travelers to use the Electronic System for Travel Authorization (ESTA), as part of the Visa Waiver Program (VWP).
-You can submit your application any time before you travel, but we suggest you apply for authorization when you start planning your trip to the U.S. In most cases, ESTA will provide an immediate determination of eligibility for the VWP.
+You must submit your application no later than 72 hours before departing for the U.S., but we suggest you apply for authorization when you start planning your trip.
+You will be denied boarding if you arrive at the airport without an approved ESTA.

 An approved ESTA travel authorization is: